ray-project/ray/doc/source/cluster/cluster_under_construction/key-concepts.rst

 Head node
 ~~~~~~~~~
 Every Ray cluster has one node which is designated as the **head node** of the cluster.
-The head node runs singleton processes responsible for cluster management such as the
+The head node is identical to other worker nodes, except that it also runs singleton processes responsible for cluster management such as the
 :ref:`autoscaler<cluster-autoscaler-under-construction>` and the Ray driver processes
 :ref:`which run Ray jobs<cluster-clients-and-jobs-under-construction>`.
 Ray may schedule
 tasks and actors on the head node just like any other worker node, unless configured otherwise.